- The Yezidis

 Truth: In the East the peacock is the symbol of the Son of God, the savior of humanity.
 The peacock reflects the beneficent, immortal nature of the Son of God by devouring snakes, the enemies of humanity.
 Through its innumerable “eyes,” the peacock also symbolizes the omniscient nature of the Son of God.
 Apparently the misunderstanding of the bird’s evil nature arose because it naturally reflects the androgyny of the Son of God, who was born from the universal male/female polarity, i.e., Spirit and matter, dark and light, etc. It is for this reason that the “androgynous” peacock is said to possess the beauty of an angel but the demonic cry of the Devil.

 The Yezidis are the People of the Caliph Yezid whose unpopular reign made him an enemy of both Shiite and Sunni Moslems.

-Truth: The Caliph Yezid was a Moslem who later became disenchanted with the Islamic teachings and converted to Yezidism.
+Truth: The Caliph Yezid was a Muslim who became disenchanted with the Islamic teachings and converted to Yezidism.
 The name Yezidi has existed since the Yezidi people were first created.